Social network you want to login/join with:

 * 24 days’ holiday plus bank holidays, increasing with service length.

-* Free leadership and management development programs, such as the award-winning Growing Stronger Leaders Together.
+* Free leadership and management development programs, including our award-winning Growing Stronger Leaders Together.

 * Access to over 100 online and face-to-face training sessions, including the care certificate.